XanderCodeBase/multi-select-filter/README.md

 - **State Decoupling**: Avoids complex syncing logic between the visual layer (filtered view) and application state.
 The DOM acts as the single source of truth.
 - **Simplicity**: Keeps the form logic lean and closer to standard HTML behavior, making the component more predictable and maintainable.

-### 2. **Localized Data Fetching in a MultiSelectWrapper Component**
+### 2. **GraphQL Data Fetching with Apollo Client in MultiSelectWrapper Component**

-To promote simplicity and reusability, the data required for rendering the checkboxes is fetched within a wrapper component located close to the rendering of the checkbox list and the search input.
+To promote simplicity and reusability, the data required for rendering the checkboxes is fetched using Apollo Client within a wrapper component located close to the rendering of the checkbox list and the search input.

-- `useFetchCheckboxOptions`: This hook fetches the checkbox options keeping the data-fetching logic isolated and reusable.
+- `useFetchCheckboxOptions`: This hook uses Apollo Client to execute GraphQL queries, fetching checkbox options while keeping the data-fetching logic isolated and reusable.

 #### ✅ Why this approach?

-- **Component Reusability**: Encapsulating the data-fetching logic within a dedicated wrapper keeps the multi-select filter self-contained and modular, making it easy to reuse or relocate without external dependencies.
+- **Component Reusability**: Encapsulating GraphQL queries within a dedicated wrapper keeps the multi-select filter self-contained and modular, making it easy to reuse or relocate without external dependencies.
-- **Simplicity**: Keeping data loading logic close to where the data is used reduces cognitive overhead and makes the component easier to understand and maintain.
+- **Simplicity**: Keeping data fetching logic close to where the data is used reduces cognitive overhead and makes the component easier to understand and maintain.
-- **Avoids Prop Drilling**: By fetching the data locally, there's no need to pass data down from higher-level components, which can complicate the app structure.
+- **Avoids Prop Drilling**: By fetching data locally with Apollo Client, there's no need to pass data down from higher-level components, simplifying the app structure.
-- **Separation of Concerns**: This approach ensures that each component has a clear and focused responsibility — the wrapper handles data loading, and the child handles rendering and interaction.
+- **Separation of Concerns**: The wrapper handles GraphQL data fetching, while the child components focus on rendering and interaction.
+- **Apollo Benefits**: Apollo Client provides caching, optimistic UI updates, and robust error handling, improving performance and user experience.

+### 3. **Apollo Server for Backend Data Management**

+The backend uses Apollo Server to serve GraphQL APIs.
+This allows for flexible and efficient data retrieval tailored to the needs of the multi-select filter component.

+#### ✅ Why this approach?

+- **Flexible Queries**: GraphQL allows the client to request only the data it needs, reducing over- or under-fetching compared to REST.
+- **Single Endpoint**: Simplifies API management by using a single GraphQL endpoint.
+- **Scalability**: Apollo Server's schema-driven approach makes it easier to evolve the API as the application grows.

-### 3. **Separation of Concerns Using Custom Hooks for Filtering and Selection**
+### 4. **Separation of Concerns Using Custom Hooks for Filtering and Selection**

 To keep logic clean, modular, and testable, the `MultiSelect` component leverages two custom hooks to manage **selection** and **filtering** independently: